 - Print your markers on a thick matte paper as recommended here.

-- Print two more copies of marker number 1 and two more copies of marker number 2.
+- Print two copies of marker number 2.

-- Put both copies of marker #1 inside the marker frame, both facing different sides.
-Repeat with marker number two.
+- Put both copies of marker #2 inside the marker frame, both facing different sides.

-- Put both frames on the tripod stands
+- Put frame with markers on the tripod stand.

 When your cameras are already on the stands and in places, it’s time to connect the cables.
 First of all, you need to select your master camera.